thanasibakis/data2sound/README.md

 `node api.js [optional port number]`

 There are some package dependencies; see the `package.json` for the list.
-This will eventually published as a NPM package!
+(Maybe this will eventually published as a NPM package!)

 ## API documentation